ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 Cell three requires input from you.
 This information will be used to get the raw mission CSV and to be able to create a new raw mission table in the database.

 1. `schema`:  'collectioncode'
-    * please edit to include the relevant project code, in lowercase, between the quotes.
+    * Please edit to include the relevant project code, in lowercase, between the quotes.

 1. `table_suffix`: e.g. `2024_03` - should be the same as in the `movers - 1 - Load Mission Metadata` Nodebook.
 	* Within the quotes, please add your custom table suffix.
 We recommend using `year_month` or similar, to indicate the most-recently downloaded instrument.

 1. `mission_file`: '/path/to/mission_file'
     * paste a filepath to the relevant XLSX file.
 The filepath will be added between the provided quotation marks.